 Connect with a Paradise Remodeling Inc. expert for fast, friendly support.

-This isn’t a quick afternoon DIY project you tackle after a couple of beers.
+This is not a quick afternoon DIY project you tackle after a couple of beers.
 Proper installation takes one to three days.
-We start with a real consultation—we check your attic, rafter spacing, and HVAC ductwork to make sure we aren’t about to cut through anything vital.
-We like our installations like we like our coffee: smooth and without surprises.
+We start with a real consultation where we check your attic, rafter spacing, and HVAC ductwork to make sure we are not about to cut through anything vital.
+We like our installations like we like our coffee: smooth and without any surprises.

-First, we mark the spot between rafters (cutting structural beams is generally frowned upon).
+First, we mark the spot between rafters, as cutting structural beams is generally frowned upon.
 We cut the drywall inside and then the roof sheathing outside.
 Framing is where the strength lives.
-We install “headers”—horizontal beams—to carry the load.
-This is vital in New England where a “light dusting” of snow can weigh as much as a small car.
+We install headers, which are horizontal beams, to carry the load.
+This is vital in New England where a light dusting of snow can weigh as much as a small car.
 Once the rough opening is framed, we secure the skylight unit and press the deck seal tight.
-It’s like a very high-stakes game of Operation.
+It is like a very high-stakes game of Operation.

-This is where the magic (and the science) happens.
+This is where the magic and the science happen.
 We use a multi-layer system.
 First, an all-weather underlayment membrane wraps up the sides.
-Then comes the flashing—the metal armor that channels water away.
+Then comes the flashing, which is the metal armor that channels water away.

 Application order is everything: bottom, then sides, then top.
-We weave step-flashing between shingles like we’re braiding hair.
+We weave step-flashing between shingles like we are braiding hair.
 At the top, we add saddle flashing and tuck it under the shingles.
-In ice-dam territory like Nashua, NH, we add an extra layer of “ice and water shield” because gravity doesn’t always win when ice is involved.
+In ice-dam territory like Nashua, NH, we add an extra layer of ice and water shield because gravity does not always win when ice is involved.
 Inside, we finish the light shaft with drywall, mud, and trim so it looks like it was born there.

 Skylights are a game-changer for your mood and your wallet, but only if they stay dry.
-Leaks aren’t inevitable; they’re just the result of bad technique.
-If you’re in Essex, Middlesex, Rockingham, or Hillsborough County, don’t leave your roof to chance.
+Leaks are not inevitable; they are just the result of bad technique.
+If you are in Essex, Middlesex, Rockingham, or Hillsborough County, do not leave your roof to chance.

 At Paradise Remodeling Inc, we bring the experience and the weatherproofing chops to make sure your only surprise is how much you love your new room.